pulp-platform/hero/README.md

 This command vendored the snRuntime (with patches) in `vendor`, patched it, and compiled it in the `output/` directory.

 You can now offload applications!
-Goto `hero-occamy/apps/hero-snitch/standalone/README.md`.
+Goto `apps/hero-snitch/standalone/README.md`.

 ## OpenMP

 Libomptarget is compiled by buildroot as well (`package/hero-openmp`)!
 Goto `hero-occamy/apps/hero-snitch/omp/README.md`.

+Find the OpenMP runtime for Hero in `toolchain/llvm-project/openmp/libomptarget/plugins/hero`, find custom LLVM passes in `toolchain/llvm-support`.

 ## Common issues

 Make sure that clang works by running `riscv32-unknown-elf-clang --version`, in case of error `version GLIBCXX_3.4.21 not found` it is possible that buildroot overwrote some libraries.
 Please re-run `make tc-llvm tc-snitch` to re-write these (should be fast).
 TODO : Solve this

+## Licenses

+Note this project uses [O(1) heap](https://github.com/pavel-kirienko/o1heap), a highly deterministic constant-complexity memory allocator designed for hard real-time high-integrity embedded systems.
+MIT license can be found in `support/libsnitch/vendor/o1heap/LICENSE`.

+For the licensing of the  remainder of the HERO project, see `LICENSE`.

+...

+Find the traditional HERO readme below this line

+...

 # Heterogeneous Research Platform (HERO)